tea7010/MyLearning/english/writing.md

 * I know I need to finish off the important task first, but I cannot resist temptation to face with the task directly somehow.
 Maybe I don't like feel burnout after the effort or just running away the fact that I have to address it, just like kids putting off the homework from school
 * I know I need to tackle the important task first, but I somehow can’t resist the temptation to avoid facing it directly.
 Maybe I’m afraid of burning out after putting in too much effort, or perhaps I’m just avoiding the reality that I need to address it—just like kids procrastinating on their homework

+* Xreal one looks very good when it comes to use it as a productivity device and amusement on flight.
+Saw an interesting interview article said that 3DoF tracking factionality is still fiddle during flight and the screen goes away due to acceleration and deceleration.
+* The Xreal one looks like a great device for both productivity and entertainment during flights.
+I came across an interesting interview article mentioning that the 3DoF tracking functionality is still a bit finicky during flights, as the screen tends to drift due to acceleration and deceleration.